openhive-network/hive/programs/util/utilities.md

-                                        decompression times at the end -j [ --jobs ] arg (=1)                The number of threads to use for compression/decompression -i [ --input-block-log ] arg          The directory containing the input block log (required) -o [ --output-block-log ] arg         The directory to contain the compressed block log (required) --dump-raw-blocks arg                 A directory in which to dump raw, uncompressed blocks (one block per
+                                        decompression times at the end -j [ --jobs ] arg (=1)                The number of threads to use for compression/decompression -i [ --input-block-log ] arg          The file containing the input block log (required) -o [ --output-block-log ] arg         The file to contain the compressed block log (required) --dump-raw-blocks arg                 A directory in which to dump raw, uncompressed blocks (one block per